-The Global Procurement Policy sets required procurement practices and standards, which includes ESG considerations, for all Bank employees in the selection of suppliers.
-Suppliers invited by the Bank's GPS team to participate in formal Requests for Proposals ("RFPs") must review and acknowledge our Supplier Code, as described above under the heading "Third Parties Including Suppliers", which specifically addresses modern slavery.
+Suppliers invited by the Bank's GPS team to participate in formal RFPs must review and acknowledge our Supplier Code, as described above under the heading "Third Parties Including Suppliers", which specifically addresses modern slavery.
 We evaluate each RFP response on a set of quantitative and qualitative criteria, which includes ESG factors where relevant.
 Our third-party due diligence process, which applies to suppliers, is also described above under the heading "Third Parties Including Suppliers".

-Except as noted above and identified in footnote 5, Scotiabank asks suppliers to acknowledge our Supplier Code which requires suppliers to have in place written policies or governance or oversight mechanisms which aim to help ensure they, and those within their supply chains, operate lawfully and in accordance with Scotiabank's principle "instituting fair labour practices" which means "having zero tolerance for the use of child or forced labour, slavery, or human trafficking, including but not limited to compliance with laws related to wages and conditions of employment."
+Except as noted above and certain other excepted relationships, Scotiabank asks suppliers to acknowledge our Supplier Code which expects suppliers to have in place written policies or governance or oversight mechanisms which aim to help ensure they, and those within their supply chains, operate lawfully and in accordance with Scotiabank's principle "instituting fair labour practices" (which means "having zero tolerance for the use of child or forced labour, slavery, or human trafficking, including but not limited to compliance with laws related to wages and conditions of employment").